 Motorhome Wild Camping in the UK – our routine

 Depending on what we're doing will depend on how we look for wild camping places.
-If we're heading into the countryside for a weekend, we'll look for remote car parks or lay-bys which won't have much noise or passing traffic.
-We will read reviews and try and avoid areas where boy racers hang out or where anyone has experienced crime.
+If we're heading into the countryside for a weekend, we'll look for remote car parks or lay-bys which won't have much noise or passing traffic- if you're living in a motorhome in the UK or spending a lot of time in it, this is important.

 If we're just stopping on the way to somewhere else, such as on the way down to Cornwall, we look for places not too far off our chosen route.
 Again, we try to pick somewhere quiet that's not by a busy main road.
 After that first night in Scotland, when our poor van shook violently & woke us up every time a truck went by, we've never parked up by a main road again!